• Here are the stages of your heat pump test drive

 Use our Augmented Reality (AR) tool to see what heat pump equipment would look like in your own space

 Using your smartphone or tablet, scan a QR code or visit the one of the links below.
 Now go to the real world location you would like to view the pump or tank.
-Click "View in AR" and your phone or tablet will go into camera mode.
+Click "View in AR" and your phone or tablet will go into camera mode (note: if it doesn't, go to your browser settings and select "mobile site").
 Point it at the ground where you want the pump or tank to appear.
 It can take a minute to load so be patient.
 When it appears, you can:

 • reposition it by holding and dragging with one finger